-First thing next morning, after having breakfast at our lovely AirBnB, we went for a Brooklyn adventure to meet a friend for pizza at diFara.
-It was our first subway ride and we found it… better than we expected.
+First thing next morning, after having breakfast at our lovely AirBnB, we went for a Brooklyn adventure.
+We meet a friend for pizza at diFara.
+It was our first subway ride and it was better than we expected.
 The neighbourhood is charming with beautiful architecture and it was so free on Saturday at noon.

 The 6th Avenue was partially closed for some sort of street fair where I grabbed a scarf for $5 because I was freezing!
 Totally worth it 🙂